QBayLogic/benchmark-compilation/docs/index.md

 # Systems

 We had several systems at our disposal for this benchmark.
-We'll classify them under "workstation" and "server" given their intended use.
+We'll classify them under "desktop" and "server" given their intended use.

-### Workstations
+### Desktops

 #### AMD Ryzen 7 2700X

-This is the workstation that we acquired as an upgrade, it has the following specs:
+This is the desktop that we acquired as an upgrade, it has the following specs:

   * CPU: Ryzen 2700X (physical cores: 8)
   * Motherboard: ASRock X470 Master SLI